isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void g2(int n)
     {
-        // bad: a wrong number of elements can be passed to f2() f2(new int[n], n);
+        // bad: the wrong number of elements can be passed to f2() f2(new int[n], n);
     }